AdobeDocs/campaign-web.zh-Hans/help/v8/workflows/activities/email.md

 * Single send emails are standard emails, sent once.
 * Recurring emails allow you to send the same email multiple times to different targets over a defined period.
 You can aggregate the deliveries per period in order to get reports that correspond to your needs.

-When linked to a scheduler, you can define recurring emails.-->
+When linked to a scheduler, you can define recurring emails.

-电子邮件收件人是通过受众定位活动在同一工作流中的活动上游定义的。
+Email recipients are defined upstream of the activity in the same workflow, via an Audience targeting activity.

+-->

 <!--The message preparation is triggered according to the workflow execution parameters.
 From the message dashboard, you can select whether to request or not a manual confirmation to send the message (required by default).
 You can start the workflow manually or place a scheduler activity in the workflow to automate execution.-->